Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Further comments

 \subsection{The case $d=1$}

-The theorem above supposes $d>1$, for example because we need $r_n\to\infty$.
+The theorem above supposes $d>1$, for example, because we need $r_n\to\infty$.
 In the case $d=1$, there is a similar result, which is much simpler, but somewhat different; for comparison we give this result too.
+(For simplicity we continue to consider symmetric variables.)